Ann-Anahit/p5-advanced-frontend/TASK.md

 - url✅
 - Serializer✅

+# IN FRONTEND
 ## in post APP
+- when the user create new post, can choose a category with dropdown menue ✅
 - Category field in add post
 - Category has icon, title
-- when the user create new post, can choose a category with dropdown menue